-CLC welcomes applicants interested in crafting proposals for fellowship projects (such as the Skadden Fellowship Foundation, Equal Justice Works, the Soros Justice Advocacy Fellowship, and others) to begin in Fall 2023.
-CLC is interested in applicants with specific projects in mind (areas of specialization include mental health, sexual exploitation/trafficking, education, and juvenile justice) and applicants who do not have a specific project in mind but desire to work in a specialty area within CLC.
+CLC welcomes applicants interested in crafting proposals for fellowship projects (such as the Skadden Fellowship Foundation, Equal Justice Works, the Justice Catalyst Fellowship, and others) to begin in Fall 2023.
+CLC is interested in applicants with specific projects in mind (areas of specialization include mental health, immigration, education, and juvenile justice) and applicants who do not have a particular project in mind but desire to work in a specialty area within CLC.
 Please see the timeline and requirement details below.

 - Letter of Interest – In one page, please discuss why you are interested in applying for a fellowship with CLC.
 If applicable, describe your general project idea or the issue(s) you are most interested in addressing.
 Please note that a specific project idea is not required, and its absence will not necessarily impact your application negatively.

 - Current resume/C.V.

 - References – Please include three references, preferably individuals familiar with your performance in law school and/or related to any recent internships or places of employment.

 - Must be able to provide proof of full COVID-19 vaccination plus booster status.

 Please submit the above materials by email to email@example.com by 5:00 p.m. on Thursday, July 14, 2022.